dwyl/phoenix-liveview-counter-tutorial/README.md

 We have also moved the PubSub publication here as well.

-_[We could have used asyncronous `handle_cast` functions and relied on the PubSub to update us.
-Using `handle_call` means the calling LiveView will be updated twice, but it doesn't really matter at this scale.]_

 We are also going to need to tell the Application that it now has some business logic; we do this in the `start/2` function in the `lib/live_view_counter/application.ex file`.